You own your Data

 You may reduce your participation or withdraw entirely from some or all of these purposes at any time, by notifying us of your choice.

-We may use third party service providers
+We may use third-party Services

 We may use third party vendors or service providers to help us provide the service to you, such as sending email messages on our behalf, hosting and operating a particular feature or functionality of the service.

-We monitor system usage
+We monitor usage

 Like most electronic data service providers, we collect non-personally-identifying information, such as the type of device you are using, the software you are accessing the service through (for example, browser type), language preference, referring site, and the date and time of each visitor request.
 We collect this non-personally-identifying information to better understand how our service is used.
 From time to time, we may release non-personally-identifying information in the aggregate, such as by publishing a report on trends in the usage of the service.